 Most property owners can apply for a license, but there is one glaring exception.
 The new law prevents the city from issuing a short term rental license to any properties in the French Quarter.
 This does not change current law.
 A law that has been in place since 1957 bans any property rental in the French Quarter for a period of less than 60 days.

-Legal Nonconforming Use of Short Term Rental Properties
+Legal Nonconforming Use of Short Term Rentals

 It’s possible though, that some of the short term rentals in the French Quarter could be grandfathered in as a “legal nonconforming use.”
 A property is nonconforming if the use of the property, such as renting it as a vacation rental, is otherwise illegal under zoning laws and regulations.